raspberrypi/documentation/raspbian/applications/vcgencmd.md

 #### codec_enabled [type]

 Reports whether the specified CODEC type is enabled.
 Possible options for type are AGIF, FLAC, H263, H264, MJPA, MJPB, MJPG, **MPG2**, MPG4, MVC0, PCM, THRA, VORB, VP6, VP8, **WMV9**, **WVC1**.
 Those highlighted currently require a paid for licence, except on the Pi4, where these hardware codecs are disabled in preference to software decoding, which requires no licence.
+Note that because the H265 HW block on the Raspberry Pi4 is not part of the Videocore GPU, its status is not accessed via this command.

 #### get_config type | name